Facebook confirms Cambridge Analytica harvested profile data

 50 million accounts scraped and ‘politically weaponized’ against US voters

-Analysis Facebook has “suspended” any business with controversial analytics firm Cambridge Analytica (CA) and its holding company, following claims by CA’s former director that the social media ad slinger’s data was purloined and used for political dirty tricks.
+Analysis Facebook has “suspended” any business with controversial analytics firm Cambridge Analytica (CA) and its holding company, following claims by a former CA director that data was harvested from the social network for political dirty tricks.

-In a statement Facebook said that in April 2015 Dr Aleksandr Kogan, a lecturer at Cambridge University's Department of Psychology, published an app on its site called thisisyourdigitallife, and said it was "a research app used by psychologists."
-But instead of just using it for research, Facebook claims it was used for commercial purposes by Cambridge Analytica and others.
+In a statement Facebook said that in April 2015 Dr Aleksandr Kogan, a lecturer at Cambridge University's Department of Psychology, published a third-party Facebook app called thisisyourdigitallife, and said it was "a research app used by psychologists."
+But instead of just using it for academic research, Facebook claims the software was used for commercial purposes by Cambridge Analytica and others.

 “Approximately 270,000 people downloaded the app.
 In so doing, they gave their consent for Kogan to access information such as the city they set on their profile, or content they had liked, as well as more limited information about friends who had their privacy settings set to allow it,” the statement reads.

 The kicker’s in the last bit of that.
-Unless users had their Facebook privacy settings locked down the app slurped not only the 270,000 consenting users but all their friends as well - over 50 million people according to Christopher Wylie, a former researcher director at CA, who had a copy of the data set.
+Unless users had their Facebook privacy settings locked down, the app slurped not only info on the 270,000 consenting users but all their friends as well – more than 50 million people, according to Christopher Wylie, a former researcher director at CA, who had a copy of the data set.

-Facebook is peeved that the data was collected under an academic license and then sold commercially.
-Dr Kogan has no comment at time of publication, but CA has said it was misled about the data’s legality under British law when it worked with Kogan’s company Global Science Research (GSR) in 2014.
+Facebook is peeved the data was collected under an academic license and then sold commercially.
+Dr Kogan has no comment at time of publication, and CA has said it was misled about the data’s sourcing when it worked with Kogan’s company Global Science Research (GSR) in 2014.